SSWConsulting/SSW.Rules.Content/rules/take-care-when-casting-iqueryable-to-ienumerable/rule.md

 created: 2021-12-13T17:00:03.219Z
 guid: ee5bfbb5-7743-462b-bc8a-f32b3fb015b0
 ---
 When you cast IQueryable to IEnumerable and then query the data from there, Entity Framework must collect the data at the point you do the cast.
+This can result in very significant extra database load, and extra processing on the client side.

 **NOTE:** Using `.AsEnumerable()` achieves the same effect.

 <!--endintro-->

 ### Counting

 ```cs
 // All examples below will result in a SQL query similar to:
 // SELECT * FROM Sales